Sturmflut/sturmflut.github.io/_posts/2015-02-15-ubuntu-touch-app-wishlist.markdown

 ---

+***Update: Thanks to popey and Elleo for many corrections and additions.
+I also correlated this list with [the initial Ubuntu Touch QML app collection][app-collection].***

 Basic functionality is there, the most important APIs have been implemented, the first phone has been released and in about four weeks the first lucky users will get their phones.
 Time to fill the app store!

 Over the last couple of days I compiled the following wishlist.
 An entry on this list does not necessarily mean that I use the app myself, it just means that I have identified a need for it.